thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - when the heap becomes full, garbage is collected
 - JVM uses more memory than just the heap
 	- not too sure atm by this statement
+## What is JVM off-heap?
+- directly managed by the OS and not the JVirtual machine
+- garbage collector does not have access to this
+- user has to deal with managing the allocated memory
 ## What is interning of Strings?
 ## What is off-heap space used for in Spark?
 - in spark, off-heap memory used for certain use-cases(interning of strings)
-- as per caching level, off-heap memory can be used to store serialized dataframes
+- as per caching level, off-heap memory can be used to store ***serialized dataframes***
 - if we are running out of memory, we can try to use [off-heap memory more](https://medium.com/@sathamn.n/spark-on-heap-and-off-heap-memory-in-pyspark-7016b48f8512#:~:text=On%2DHeap%20memory%20refers%20to,managed%20by%20the%20operating%20system.%E2%80%9D)

 ## How does JVM manages it's memory?